AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 To format the text of tooltips, combine the {api:anychart.core.ui.Tooltip#format}format(){api} method with [tokens](../../Common_Settings/Text_Formatters#string_tokens).

-Please keep in mind that in addition to default tokens you can always use a custom token corresponding to a custom field in your data.
+For the [Project Gantt](../Project_Chart) and [Resource Gantt](../Resource_Chart) charts, different tokens are available.
+Also, please keep in mind that in addition to default tokens you can always use a custom token corresponding to a custom field in your data.

-Also, if you need to enable HTML, pass `true` to {api:anychart.core.ui.Tooltip#useHtml()}useHtml(){api}.
+If you need to enable HTML, pass `true` to {api:anychart.core.ui.Tooltip#useHtml()}useHtml(){api}.

 ### Project Tokens

-For the [Project Gantt](../Project_Chart) chart, the following tokens are available:
+For the **Project chart**, the following tokens are available:

 * `{%id}`
 * `{%name}`